mist64/geos/README.md

 Supported drives are `drv1541`, `drv1571` and `drv1581`.
 Supported input devices are `amigamse`, `joydrv`, `koalapad`, `lightpen`, `mse1351` and `pcanalog`.

+For C128, with `VARIANT=bsw128` you can also choose to use `DRIVE=drv1571burst` to use native DOS Burst Command Instruction Set instead of speed loader.

 ## Customization